-Paul Weir enters his seventh season with New Mexico State men's basketball in 2013-14 and has served in the role of associate head coach since July of 2011.
+Paul Weir enters his eighth season with New Mexico State men's basketball in 2014-15 and has served in the role of associate head coach since July of 2011.

-He has helped the Aggies to WAC Tournament Championships in 2010, 2012 and 2013 with three NCAA Tournament appearances.
+He has helped the Aggies to WAC Tournament Championships in 2010, 2012, 2013 and 2014 with four NCAA Tournament appearances.
 In addition, the Aggies won their first WAC regular season title in 2008 but just missed the NCAA Tournament after falling in triple overtime in the conference championship game to Boise State.

 Weir is in charge of recruiting, scouting, scheduling and assists in fundraising and media efforts around the program.
 He has been a large part of the Aggies winning four championships in his six years with the program.